danemd/Trivia-Score-Tracker/README.md

 [Python Download](https://www.python.org/downloads/)

-* Open the triviaScorer2 in IDLE and select run (or pres f5).
+* Open the triviaScorer2 in IDLE and select run (or press f5).
   * This will open the program shell and give the following prompt:

 ![Prompt](https://github.com/danemd/Trivia-Score-Tracker/blob/images/prompt.png)